 How to apply

-- If you are successful at this stage, we will ask you to complete a short-list form.
-Here you will be asked to provide more detail about your project, an outline budget and two references.
+- Shortlist: some candidates will be shortlisted and asked to complete a shortlist form.
+This requests more detail about the project, an outline budget and two references.

-If you are unsuccessful, you are welcome to apply again another year: many Churchill Fellows were unsuccessful with their first application.
-Please bear in mind that we receive more applications than we can fund.
+If you are unsuccessful, you can apply again another year.
+Many Churchill Fellows were unsuccessful with their first application.
+But please bear in mind that we receive more applications than we can fund.

 Our grants normally cover a stay overseas of four to eight weeks.
-Most Fellows visit more than one country, which we encourage, but we prefer continents to be limited to a maximum of two.
+Most Fellows visit more than one country, which we encourage, but we prefer these to be in a maximum of two continents.
+How it works

 Please note that there are some types of project that we do not fund.